 Augustine’s (354-430 AD) semiotics, – as presented in De dialectica, De magistro, De doctrina christiana, De trinitate – axed on the general concept of the sign (be it natural, or conventional linguistic) emphasizes the practical usage of signs: human communication.
+The main concepts of his model:

 |Sign||A Sign (signum) is: “something that shows itself to the senses and something other than itself to the mind”. |